Happy Monday y’all!

 - 1 t. pure vanilla extract

-- For the frosting, combine all of the ingredients in a large food processor and process on high until smooth and creamy.
+- For the nutella, place the hazelnuts in a large food processor and process on high until smooth, about 10 minutes.

 - Scrape down the sides of the bowl as needed.

 - Add the rest of the ingredients and process on high until smooth and creamy, about 3-4 minutes.